 Opening hours: Monday-Sunday, 10 a.m. — 6 p.m.
 Tuesday is a day off.

-In conclusion, I would advise you to be more intricate while planning your sightseeing tours.
-Surely, in any location, there are places not to miss: symbols, must-sees, iconic sights which can be seen on every postcard.
-But there are also less known attractions which could turn out to give you the best emotions and memories.
+In conclusion, I would advise you to be freer while planning your sightseeing tours.
+Surely, in Saint Petersburg, there are must-see places that it is not possible to miss.
+But there are also lesser-known attractions that are still worth seeing.
+And the Stroganov Palace is one of them.